andyfitzsuse/andyfitz.github.io/posts/small-svg.md

 ## Stroke if you can

 Every shape you can pull off as a stroke that would otherwise be a filled path saves you 2-3x bloat in coordinate.
 This is fairly easy to visualise as a stroke only has an inner line that can be expanded wheras a filled shape has two outer lines to create a zone.

+When you combine the right sized `viewBox` and stroked path, you wont even have to set `stroke-width` as it defaults to 1 viewBox unit.

 ## Know when to capital or lowercase path coordinates